-Originally fighting crime as the Spirit of '76, William Nasland took up residence in the UK, joining the super-team the Crusaders.
-Throughout World War II, Nasland fought alongside the allied forces on the Crusaders, as well as joining the All-Winners Squad. <p>When Steve Rogers and Bucky Barnes were thought dead at the end of the war, President Harry S. Truman selected Nasland as the new Captain America, granting the identity of Bucky to a boy named Fred Davis.
-Nasland was eventually killed himself, while thwarting a plot to assassinate then candidate John F. Kennedy.
+Originally fighting crime as the Spirit of '76, William Naslund took up residence in the United Kingdom, joining the super-team the Crusaders.
+Throughout World War II, Naslund fought alongside the allied forces on the Crusaders, as well as joining the All-Winners Squad. <p>When Steve Rogers and Bucky Barnes were thought dead at the end of the war, President Harry S. Truman selected Naslund as the new Captain America, granting the identity of Bucky to a boy named Fred Davis.
+Naslund was eventually killed himself, while thwarting a plot to assassinate then-candidate John F. Kennedy.

 Captain America has a secret history.
-A history drawn from a dark, but true chapter of the American military.
-After the loss of Dr. Erskine, the scientist who created the Super-Soldier serum, leaving Steve Rogers the only recipient of the now defunct formula, the US military began experimenting on hundreds of African American soldiers in an attempt to duplicate the process that created Captain America. <p>Ultimately, Isaiah Bradley was among the only survivors of this process, a group which began undertaking secret missions for the US Army.
-Before undertaking his final mission, Bradley took up a Captain America costume and shield - a theft for which he was court-marshaled and imprisoned until President Eisenhower finally released him.
+A history drawn from a dark but true chapter of the American military.
+After Dr. Erskine, the scientist who created the Super-Soldier serum, died leaving Steve Rogers the only recipient of the now defunct formula, the U.S. military began experimenting on hundreds of African American soldiers in an attempt to duplicate the process that created Captain America. <p>Ultimately, Isaiah Bradley was among the only survivors of this process, a group which began undertaking secret missions for the US Army.
+Before embarking on his final mission, Bradley took up a Captain America costume and shield - a theft for which he was court-marshaled and imprisoned until President Eisenhower finally released him.
 Eventually, Bradley's grandson Eli followed in his footsteps, donning a costume and shield of his own as Patriot of the Young Avengers.

 Who could top this list but the one and only, the original Star-Spangled Avenger, Steve Rogers?
 Everyone knows the story - a 98 pound weakling, too sickly for the Army, volunteers for an experimental procedure, which turns him into the one and only American super-soldier, Captain America. <p>He's been in and out of the mantle for years, serving under other codenames, in other costumes, and other capacities, but sooner or later, it always comes back to Steve Rogers wielding the shield.
-Recently, Rogers had the Super-Soldier serum that gave him his strength and kept him young stripped from his body, calling his future as Captain America into question once again.
-But it's hard to keep a good soldier down for too long.
+Now, after being aged up into an old man after having the super-soldier serum removed from his body, Steve is back in action with his youth, strength, and heroism intact.